 An influencer can amplify your content and message and attract audience segments that are unaware of your brand but otherwise align with your target audience.

 Working with an influencer is a bit different from typical digital marketing channels.
 Influencers have carefully built out their brand and, in turn, have a very specific audience.
 This audience is typically very engaged with the influencer content.

 This creates a unique opportunity for digital marketers who typically spend countless hours in an attempt to reach the ideal audience.
 An influencer has a segmented audience that is already poised to listen.

-Teaming up with an influencer can take a lot of the guessing game out of digital messaging.
+Teaming up with influencers, social media ones in particular, can take a lot of the guessing game out of digital messaging.
 You won’t have to spend quite as much time trying to reach your ideal audience because you’ll already be familiar with the brand of the influencer and the type of followers it attracts.
 The key is finding an influencer that best aligns with your brand, message, and target audience.

 There are a few things you should understand to ensure your influencer marketing strategy is a success.

 Understanding influence is step 1 in the How to Find Influencers playbook.
 Many businesses and brands are a bit unsure about how they should go about qualifying influence.